sebastianspicker/chronikwerk/README.md

 ## Current Focus
 Use the next review to check behavior before adding surface area.
 Prefer narrow maintenance work over broad rewrites.
+Keep the next pass focused on verification and smaller changes.